tanzhongyan/Yorkshire-Crypto-Exchange/DEVELOPMENT.md

    - Traditionally, `depends_on` runs services immediately after the container is up.
    - A **healthcheck** is added to ensure the database is fully set up before other services start.

-If you face issues when deploying the postgres container like "user_db" not found, it is likely caused by an incompatibility issue between windows and linux line endings.
+**KNOWN ERROR:** If you face issues when deploying the postgres container like "user_db" not found, it is likely caused by an incompatibility issue between windows and linux line endings.

 - Run: